What is Pupil Premium Funding?

 - The following links identify how the Pupil Premium Funding is being spent at St. John's.
 Decisions about spending are made by Governors based on research including that of the Education Endowment Funds' Sutton Trust research.
 Click here for more details.

-- The following information identifies St. John's Strategy for 2021 - 2022 Pupil Premium Funding.
+- The following information identifies St. John's Strategy for 2023 - 2024's Pupil Premium Funding as well as reporting the impact the 2022 - 2023 funding had in our school.
 Please click here